 After several treatments most patients can expect 50-90% improvement.
 However, fading is gradual, usually over several months, with complete disappearance achieved in most cases.
 The number of treatments will vary for each patient, depending on the size and number of veins involved.
 Several veins can be injected at each session.
 One to six treatments may be needed, but the average is three to four.
 Treatment plans are tailored to each patient and agreed upon by the patient and the vein specialist.

-When you choose UAB Medicine to care for your vein and skin conditions, you gain instant access to the region’s most experienced providers who are leaders, offering compassionate care and the latest in cutting-edge treatment options.
+When you choose UAB Medicine to care for your vein condition, you gain instant access to physicians who are leaders in the most complex vascular conditions and offer the latest in cutting-edge treatment options.

 UAB is an active participant in research and clinical trials.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials

 Study shows some heart disease patients implanted with a VAD have better survival and are more likely to receive a heart transplant

 UAB Cardiovascular Institute is Nationally Recognized for its Commitment to Providing High-Quality Heart Care

 UAB Physicians Using Mpirik Cardiac Intelligence to Address Health Inequities

 Recent Advancements Make it Easier to Live Well with Atrial Fibrillation